beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 ### Variable Names

-You can use any characters in the range 0-9, A-Z, a-z, and underscore for variable names, with the following rules:
+[i[Variables]]You can use any characters in the range 0-9, A-Z, a-z, and underscore for variable names, with the following rules:

 * You can't start a variable with a digit 0-9.
 * You can't start a variable name with two underscores.